Ancastal/AI-Recruitment-Agent/README.md

 # AI Recruitment Assistant

-An intelligent recruitment automation system powered by GPT-4 that helps streamline the candidate screening and interview process.
+A multi-agent recruitment assistant that leverages Microsoft AutoGen framework to streamline hiring processes.
+The system employs specialized AI agents working in concert to automate resume screening, candidate evaluation, and interview preparation.

 ## Overview